vburcovschi/FrontEnd/README.md

-# Here are the tasks and exercises of the JavaScript section of the SkillFactory "FrontEnd Developer" course
+# Here are the tasks and homework exercises of the JavaScript section of the SkillFactory "FrontEnd Developer" course